pbrotoisworo/tweet2map/README.md

 # Getting Started

 ## Create Your Virtual Environment
 It is recommended that you install a Python 3.8 virtual environment.
-Though I think a 3.6 environment may still work.
+At minumum a 3.6 environment may still work.
 Once the environment is installed, install the relevant packages by installing these libraries:

 `tweepy pandas geopandas`